Actress Katie Holmes to make directorial debut with 'All We Had'

-NEW YORK (Reuters) - Actress Katie Holmes will make her directorial debut and star in the film adaptation of artist and writer Annie Weatherwax’s book “All We Had,” its producers said on Thursday.
+NEW YORK, Sept 11 (Reuters) - Actress Katie Holmes will make her directorial debut and star in the film adaptation of artist and writer Annie Weatherwax’s book “All We Had,” its producers said on Thursday.

 Holmes, 35, the ex-wife of actor Tom Cruise who is appearing in “The Giver” currently in movie theaters, will play the mother in the drama about a poor woman and her daughter living on the edge of poverty who find a home in small town America.